isabella232/pmp-support-site/docs/developers/050_best_practices.md

 collectionLink.rels = ["urn:collectiondoc:collection:topic"];       // ... or topic
 ```

-### Use Topic collections
+### Topic collections

-For greater topic reuse between PMP producers, you should try to map your documents to one of the standard PMP Topics:
+To ensure consistency among PMP publishers, map your documents to one of the standard PMP Topics:

 Topic      | Href                                 | Guid
 ---------- | ------------------------------------ | --------------------------------------